 In the last few years I have been developing more systems using the Rust language.
 For a lot of the systems I work on, it's a great fit and I really enjoy writing code using it.

 More recently I have been looking at both WASM and embedded systems and Rust is proving to be a really nice fit here too.

 I started writing Go programs fairly early on in it's existence and really enjoyed the simple yet productive nature of the language.
 I still appreciate this and I find it compliments Rust really well since where one starts being awkward the other picks up.

 I mainly use Go when I'm interacting with multiple API services or the system doesn't involve very loosely defined data objects.

 I'm currently researching building a battle robot as a team effort involving a few friends.
-I am hoping that I can connect with a local high school to get a group together to design, build and compete the robot.
+I am hoping that I can get a group together to design, build and compete the robot.
 If it works well, it would be something that would be enjoyable to develop further over a few years.

 My research so far has discovered Fighting Robots Association.
 Which has multiple weight classifications so that experience in smaller robots can be developed before attempting a larger build.